Chaos81/nhl94-patches/README.md

 ### How to use this patch:

+- NOTE: There is a recent ROM build already in the output folder.
+There is no need to build unless you make changes.
 - Download the code from GitHub (use the Code button at the top of the repository).
 - Navigate to where you downloaded the code.
 Open the 94_fight folder.
 - Open up the fight_patch.asm file in a file editor of your choice, and make adjustments to the testing variables (they are documented in there).
 Save your changes.
 - If you do not want to make changes, the ROM is already built and is in the output folder.
 - Run the build.bat file in the main 94_fight folder.
 - Open the output folder.
-Inside there should be 2 files: a Build.txt file and the ROM (nhl94_fgt_v0.9.bin).
+Inside there should be 2 files: a Build.txt file and the ROM (nhl94_fgt_v0.95.bin).
     If there is no new ROM file, the Build.txt file will list errors that occurred.
 Fix them and try again.
 Make sure to check the date on the ROM file, as if there was one from a previous build, it will still be there.
 - Load the ROM up and play!